 In general, calibrated parameters align closely with differences in target moments across countries.
 Table 3 showed lower job finding rates in HUHS and HULS compared to LU countries.
-In the model, this is reflected in higher vacancy posting costs k_v in these countries.11 Higher destruction rates at long tenures in HUHS and LUHS countries translate into a higher shock arrival rate λ .
+In the model, this is reflected in higher vacancy posting costs k_v in these countries.14 Higher destruction rates at long tenures in HUHS and LUHS countries translate into a higher shock arrival rate λ .
 A high separation rate for new matches in HUHS implies a low rate of screening, p_0 .
 High self-employment entry from unemployment in LUHS and HUHS countries implies lower entry costs \bar{k}f .
+High self-employment exit in HUHS countries implies high δ .
 The same patterns are visible when comparing parameters and moments across all countries, as shown in Figure 4.

 There are salient differences in parameters across quadrants.
 The mostly rich LULS countries have low vacancy posting costs, low shock arrival rates, and high screening rates, which lead to a low UN ratio.
 They also have high self-employment entry costs, implying low self-employment.
 The mostly poor HUHS countries are different from them in almost every way: they overall have much higher shock arrival rates and lower screening rates which, combined with somewhat higher vacancy posting costs, imply their high UN ratios.
-In addition, they have low entry costs, which further contribute to high self-employment.
+In addition, they have low entry costs, which further contribute to high self-employment, despite high self-employment exit.